godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 When traveling long distances, leaders can call for marches.
 When a leader Declares a Marching Order, up to 20 people (not including the leader) travel at thrice their normal rate.
 ##### Form a Plan
 *Exploration, Plan*
+While exploring, you encourage others to perform various components of a larger plan.
+Your hunting party gains a +2 circumstance bonus to any test they make as part of a *Plan* action.
 At the beginning of the next engagement, the target Behemoth is surprised X, where X is 1 for every 2 *Plan* actions affecting the area.
 ##### Improvise
 *Exploration, Plan*